Wanchunwei/leetcode/notes/Peak_Index_in_a_Mountain_Array.md

 ## Performans:

-Runtime: 10 ms, faster than 99.71% of Java online submissions for First Bad Version.
+Runtime: 0 ms, faster than 100.00% of Java online submissions for Peak Index in a Mountain Array.

-Memory Usage: 33.2 MB, less than 100.00% of Java online submissions for First Bad Version.
+Memory Usage: 38.5 MB, less than 99.89% of Java online submissions for Peak Index in a Mountain Array.

 ## Time spent: